Sepulven/philosophers/README.md

 My proposal for the algo:
 	1. We must init. the philo.;
 	2. Always check if they are alive of not.

+## Observation (26/07/2023)

+Important information:
+	struct timeval {
+		time_t      tv_sec;     // Represents the number of whole seconds.
+		suseconds_t tv_usec;    // Represents the number of microseconds (1/1,000,000 of a second).
+	};

+	usleep():

+	Description
+		The usleep() function suspends execution of the calling thread for (at least) usec microseconds.
+The sleep may be lengthened slightly by any system activity or by the time spent processing the call or by the granularity of system timers.